AIXIV/dokan/readme.txt

 the CloseFile Windows API.
 Each function should return 0 when the operation succeeded, otherwise it should return a negative value represents error code.
 The error codes are negated Windows System Error Codes.
-For examaple, when CreateFile can't open a file, you should return -2( -1 * ERROR_FILE_NOT_FOUND).
+For example, when CreateFile can't open a file, you should return -2( -1 * ERROR_FILE_NOT_FOUND).

 The last parameter of each function is a DOKAN_FILE_INFO structure :